Here’s the Stark Insider Top 10 best DSLR & mirrorless cameras. Updated November 2020.

 Looking to buy or gift a DSLR or mirrorless camera?
 You’ve come to the right place.
-We’ve rolled up 10 of our favorite cameras as selected from rigorous tests, and hours of intense use for actual projects.
+We’ve rolled up 10 of our favorite cameras (plus a bonus pick for Vloggers) as selected from rigorous tests, and hours of intense use for actual projects.
 Yes, a camera body may or may not have been dropped at least once.
 All in the name of shopping science.

-Whether you’re a stills shooter, a videographer or a beginner or seasoned pro looking to upgrade, you should be able to find something to help satisfy your shopping mission.
+Whether you’re a stills shooter, a videographer, or wedding filmmaker, or a beginner or seasoned pro looking to upgrade, you should be able to find something to help satisfy your shopping mission.

-We run the gamut in this top 10 list, from a $448 Sony a6000 mirrorless all the way up to a (gulp) $13,000+ Hasselblad medium format body.
-In between, lots of sane choices from the likes of Canon, Olympus, Blackmagic, Sony and Nikon, among others.
+We run the gamut in this top 10 list, from a $389 DSLR all the way up to a (gulp) $5,000+ Hasselblad medium format body.
+In between, lots of sane choices from the likes of Canon, Panasonic, Olympus, Blackmagic, Sony and Nikon, among others.
 Isn’t it nice to have so much choice?

 I have an important rule for these kinds of lists: I need to have personally handled and shot with a camera for it to get a mention.
 Every camera on this list is one I’ve used at least once — either for an actual project or for a camera test (disclosure: except for the Hasselblad as you might have guessed).
-Some I rent, others I borrow, and a few I own.
+Some I rent, others I borrow, generous friends often lend a hand and trust me with their gear, and a few I own.

 At the end of the day, however, I’ve learned that just about everything else is more important than the camera body itself.
 Lighting.
 Sound.
 Composition.
 Camera movement.
 Acting.
 Wardrobe.
 And on and on.
 Just something to keep in mind.

 Here’s the top 10 list of DSLR and mirrorless cameras I think are worthy of your consideration.

 Why: Easy to use with advanced features including outstanding auto-focus and a high performance 24MP sensor.